Julia-PBN/crosswinlang/syntax.md

-# the .cf file format
+# the .cwf file format

 support for `mode`, `bind`, `set` and `exec`